maxtwis/bangkok-health-dashboard/SDHE_STORYTELLING_FLOWS.md

 - **Gap: -9.1 pp** (p<0.001)
 - Types: Economic (5.4%), Age (2.6%)

-**Cultural foundation**:
-- Thai cultural value: กตัญญู (gratitude/respect for elders)
-- Strong family ties (children care for aging parents)
-- Less exposure to conflict-prone environments (no workplace, less nightlife)
-- Community respect provides buffer

-**When discrimination occurs, consequences appear**:
+**Discrimination correlates with smoking**:
 - Elderly WITH discrimination: **19.8% smoke**
 - Elderly WITHOUT discrimination: **13.2% smoke**
-- **Gap: +6.6 pp** (p=0.005)—discrimination drives stress-coping even at 68
+- **Gap: +6.6 pp** (p=0.005)

+**What does NOT explain this pattern**:
+- Cultural values (not measured)
+- Family support structures (not measured)
+- Environmental exposure (workplace, nightlife - not measured)
+- Community attitudes (not measured)

+**Statistical note**: Elderly show the strongest social protection of all groups (84% lower violence, highest support networks, lowest discrimination), but the **underlying reasons are not established** by the available data.
+We observe exceptional protection but cannot determine its causes.

-*Social protection: 12% of total health impact (STRONGEST OF ALL GROUPS)*
+*Social protection: 12% of total health impact (STRONGEST PROTECTION, mechanisms unknown)*

 ---